-The 2002 Annual Report on the Code of Practice to Official Information (R.C.25/2003) shows that during that year a total of 170 requests were made for information.
-Thirty-seven of these requests mentioned the Code, two of them were refused, one having regard to an exemption, and one because the information was too old and was not archived.
+The 2003 Annual Report on the Code of Practice to Official Information (R.C.18/2004) shows that during that year a total of 222 requests were made for information.
+Sixty two of these requests mentioned the Code, two of them were refused on the grounds that the requests were frivolous, vexatious or made in bad faith.